FernandoBasso/how-to-design-programs-studies/export-markdown/00_Intro_and_Notes.markdown

 	#lang htdp/bsl

-<https://github.com/greghendershott/racket-mode/issues/125][Topic about images in htdp/bsl that shows some useful things.> May come in handy at some point.
+<https://github.com/greghendershott/racket-mode/issues/125][Topic%20about%20images%20in%20htdp/bsl%20that%20shows%20some%20useful%20things.> May come in handy at some point.

 To run tests like those with ``check-expect``, your ``.rkt`` file must start with one of these (beginner/intermediate/advanced student languages.
 The “+” a few more features.